-This is what Fitbit will launch "now", but they have another activity monitor in the chamber.
-Their recipe is a pinch of Fitbit Charge seasoned with an optical heart rate monitor.
-It simmers until the beginning of 2015 and we have FitBit Charge HR ready to eat.
+This is what Fitbit will launch "already", but they have another activity monitor in the chamber.
+Their recipe is a dash of Fitbit Charge seasoned with an optical heart rate monitor.
+Simmer until early 2015 and we have FitBit Charge HR ready to consume.

 Fitbit Charge HR

 Fitbit adds "PurePulse" technology, as they call it.
-For everyone else it will be an optical heart rate monitor, like the ones we have already seen in products like TomTom Cardio Runner or Mio LINKAnd as in these cases, its main novelty is not seen when we wear it.
+For everyone else, it will be an optical heart rate monitor, like the ones we've already seen in products such as TomTom Cardio Runner or Mio LINKAnd as in these cases, its main novelty is not seen when we wear it.

 Therefore, if we add to the Fitbit Charge activity monitor, the calculation of calories will be done using the heart rate, instead of estimating them by counting steps.
 This way we get more accurate data of calories consumed since it will take into account sports such as pilates, weight training, or window cleaning; activities in which the number of steps we take are not relevant to the calorie expenditure.

 Here what we will have to check is the reliability of that PurePulse optical monitor.
 We will have to see how often it takes the data, because if it spends a lot of time to increase autonomy, it will make many averages in the calculation so the final result will not be as real as it should be.
 We have to wait to check it.